 Farm business operations owned by two or more persons who agree to abide by a partnership agreement.
 Partners must be owners but do not need to be involved as operators.
 The partnership agreement sets out how management decisions are to be made and the proportion of the profits that each partner is entitled to.
 Partnerships include general partnerships where all partners bear unlimited liability for the operations debts as well as Limited Liability Companies (LLCs) and Limited Liability Partnerships (LLPs).
 The partners pay personal income tax on their share of these taxes.
 Formal, legal partnerships file IRS Form 1065.
-[Note that a LLC can consist of only one member, where that member can be either an individual or corporation.]
+[Note that a not all LLCs are treated as partnerships; LLCs can consist of only one member, where that member can be either an individual or corporation.]
 Exclude joint operations which involve livestock only (with no land operated in partnership) and landlord-tenant arrangements.